 For over 25 years World Migratory Bird Day has been celebrated around, well, the world.

 This global campaign brings awareness to migratory bird conservation, organized around the planet’s migratory bird corridors.
-Here in Texas, we see birds migrating along the Americas corridor through the Central and Mississippi flyovers.
+Here in Texas, we see birds migrating along the Central and Mississippi flyovers.